Vericel Secures $197M Contract with U.S. BARDA

 About VCEL

-Vericel Corporation is a fully-integrated, commercial-stage biopharmaceutical company.
-The Company is a provider of advanced therapies for the sports medicine and severe burn care markets.
+Vericel Corporation is a provider of advanced therapies for sports medicine and severe burn care markets.
+It has a differentiated portfolio of cell therapy and specialty biologic products.
 It markets three products in the United States.
 MACI (autologous cultured chondrocytes on porcine collagen membrane) is an autologous-cellularized scaffold product indicated for the repair of symptomatic, single or multiple full-thickness cartilage defects of the knee with or without bone involvement in adults.
-Epicel (cultured epidermal autografts) is a permanent skin replacement for the treatment of patients with deep dermal or full-thickness burns greater than or equal to 30% of total body surface area.
-The Company also holds a license for North American rights to NexoBrid (anacaulase-bcdb), a biological orphan product containing proteolytic enzymes, which is indicated for the removal of eschar in adult and pediatric patients with deep partial thickness and/or full-thickness thermal burns.
+Epicel (cultured epidermal autografts) is a permanent skin replacement for the treatment of patients with deep dermal or full thickness burns greater than or equal to 30% of total body surface area.
+The Company also holds a license for North American rights to NexoBrid (anacaulase-bcdb), a biological orphan product containing proteolytic enzymes, which is indicated for eschar removal in adults and pediatric patients with deep partial-thickness and/or full-thickness thermal burns.

 About the author